-Vanderlei Bressiani has one site in Capivari city:
+Carlos Thomas Brasileiro has one site in Patrocinio city:

-• Sitio Santo André is a farrow-to-finish operation.
-The site uses two primary open lagoons for animal waste storage.
+• Granja Sol Nascente is a farrow-to-finish swine operation.
+The site uses one primary open lagoon for animal waste storage.
 Waste from the barns is removed via the pull plug method and then routed to the open lagoon.
 The methods of effluent disposition used are surface spread and irrigation.
-Water from this lagoon will be used for irrigation.